Remote podcasting has become the new norm over the past few years.

 In order to access the remote recording feature to add guests to your recording, you will need to upgrade to the Pro plan (their highest tier).
 The Pro plan also unlocks several other features like 4K video, virtual webcam (so you can integrate with Zoom and other tools), and realtime monitoring on a second monitor.
 You can try Ecamm Live free for 14 days, but a Pro plan costs $40/month.

 Zencastr remote recording lets you record video (up to 1080p) with up to 5 guests.
-Zencastr video recording is still in beta, as of early 2021, but Zencastr’s reputation is excellent, and our experience using them over the years has proven to be successful.
+Zencastr video recording is still in beta, but Zencastr’s reputation is excellent, and our experience using them over the years has proven to be successful.
 You can capture video up to 1080p, making this the second-best way to record (behind Riverside) in terms of video quality.
 Another amazing feature from Zencastr is the ability to drop timestamped footnotes in the app as you record, which your editors can see afterward as a text file.

 Let’s talk pricing.
 Zencastr has a free tier that lets you record a 2 person call, with 8hrs of audio recording, an extended video beta trial, and pay-per-use post-production.
 Their paid plan is also one of the most affordable on the market.
 For $20/month, you get access to their full set of features, plus 10hrs of audio and video automated mixing each month.